mcsorkun/Genetic-Selection-Cheminformatics/README.md

 # Genetic-Selection-Cheminformatics

-This project contains feature selection by genetic algorithm for cheminformatics applications (also applicable to other datasets).
+This project contains a feature selection method by genetic algorithm for cheminformatics applications (also applicable to other datasets).
 The method only needs SMILES for cheminformatics applications.
 Using Mordred package [1], it generates around 200 features.
 Genetic algorithm selects the most effective features among them.
 The repository provides example applications on the following 4 datasets (2 molecular, 2 toy datasets).

 Classification:
 - BBBP [2] (Blood-Brain Barrier Penetration dataset)